I am Amanda Iheme (pronounced E-HAY-MAY), an Igbo-Nigerian architecture photographer living and working in Lagos, Nigeria.

 2020, SMO Contemporary - Dis Lagos Life; The Way of Life

-2019, ArtX Lagos Curated Projects - This is Lagos; Government House
+2019, ArtX Lagos Curated Projects - This is Lagos; The Government Houses

 2018, Lagos Photo Festival - Time Has Gone; The Way of Life